TheLux83/100-days-of-code/log.md

 **Thoughts:** Today was a short day for coding, so I designed the database a bit.
 Now I have german words in my forms and the user is able to delete an entry.
 Additionally, the list is vertically aligned to the bottom.
 Little, but important things.

+### Day 38: March 17, 2020

+**Today's Progress**: Testing everything on the vehicle side of my database with entering real data

+**Thoughts:** Today was database testing day.
+I've added several items into my database to see, if everything works.
+Unfortunately, it doesn't work with images.
+It seems, that they are saved in a wrong path (or not saved at all?)
+I have to investigate this